Gallery 444 Provincetown, MA Art Gallery Paintings Photos

 © Matthias Lupri.
 Select image to view larger.

-Matthias Lupri at Gallery 444 PTown
+Matthias Lupri – Returning Artist at Gallery 444 PTown

 Boston oil painter MATTHIAS LUPRI will be back once again this year to Provincetown presenting his latest works in a SOLO SHOW.

-June 14-21 and Sept 20-27, 10am-11pm daily.
+Sept 19-26, 10am-11pm daily.

 Large Inner Landscapes, abstract portraits and archetypal paintings.